adomokos/climb_that_mountain/blog/2018/01/haskell_to_mysql_via_yeshql_part_3.md

 [This is](https://github.com/adomokos/hashmir/commit/9f7c14e6aa518da44338b7426822173053ecf6c0) the commit point for this section.

-In this next section let's verify the client create logic.
+#### Verify Client Create Logic

 Creating a record in a database is easy, we already verified it when we ran the app.
 However, making this automated and repeatable shows some challanges.
 We need to make sure that every test cleans after itself in the DB.
 We could wrap each and every spec in a transaction and just roll it back, but that would be quite complex.
 Dropping and rebuilding the database is fast as it is.
 Sure, it's a couple of hundred milliseconds, but that is negligable for now.

 HSpec provides before hooks, we will hook into that.